2018 Los Angeles Dodgers season

 The 2018 Los Angeles Dodgers season was the 129th for the franchise in Major League Baseball, and their 61st season in Los Angeles, California.
 They played their home games at Dodger Stadium.
 The Dodgers suffered a season-ending injury to star shortstop Corey Seager early in the season and started the season 16–26, but went 76–45 to close out the season.

-They defeated the Colorado Rockies in the 2018 National League West tie-breaker game to claim their sixth straight National League West Championship and became the first team to win six straight division championships since the New York Yankees won nine straight from 1998 to 2006 and only the third overall (the Atlanta Braves won 14 from 1991 to 2005).
-They opened the playoffs by defeating the Atlanta Braves in four games in the Division Series and defeated the Milwaukee Brewers in seven games in the National League Championship Series.
+They defeated the Colorado Rockies in the National League West tie-breaker game to claim their sixth straight National League West Championship and became the first team to win six straight division championships since the New York Yankees won nine straight from 1998 to 2006 and only the third overall (the Atlanta Braves won 14 from 1991 to 2005).
+They opened the playoffs by defeating the Atlanta Braves in four games in the NLDS and defeated the Milwaukee Brewers in seven games in the NLCS.
 It was the third straight NLCS appearance for the Dodgers, a franchise record and the second consecutive National League pennant.
-They lost to the Boston Red Sox in the 2018 World Series, their second straight World Series loss.
-The Dodgers became the first team to lose back-to-back World Series since the Texas Rangers did so in 2010 and 2011, and the first National League team to do so since the Braves in 1991 and 1992.
+They lost to the Boston Red Sox in the World Series, their second straight World Series loss.
+The Dodgers became the first team to lose back-to-back World Series since the Texas Rangers did so in 2010 and 2011, the first National League team to do so since the Braves in 1991 and 1992, the second time in L.A Dodgers history since 1977 and 1978, both against Boston's historic rival, New York Yankees, and the second occurrence in MLB to lose back-to-back World Series on home turf since the 1936–37 New York Giants, also against the Yankees.